KePlast Smart Movement

 On the other hand, premium machines require much more accuracy.
 They may produce products where even a minimal deviation of mold position may lead to catastrophic quality issues.
 Such machines commonly use active braking, which can be achieved with a proportional or a servo valve.

-A proportional valve is set up by defining the percentage of openness of the valve, which creates specific desired resistance and controls the mold movements.
+For a proportional valve, the percentage of openness of the valve is specified, what creates certain desired resistance and controls the mold movements.

 One higher level is active braking with a feedback device, which is most commonly a highly-responsive servo valve.
 Servo valves operate with very high accuracy, high repeatability, and high-frequency response and are able to handle small flow changes rapidly and accurately over a broad range of flow rates.